-CPU UTILIZATION OF BOTH STUDENT AND ADMINISTRATIVE STAFF MACHINES REVEALS THAT PROCESSING RESOURCES ARE ONLY LIGHTLY TAXED.
-DATA WAS COLLECTED ONCE A SECOND FOR 11 more representative of an enterprise computing environment.
-Table VIII shows the most common workloads on administrative machines, excluding Windows services and virus checks.
+Another way of investigating whether utilization matches the type of equipment we buy is to look at typical tasks users perform.
+We focus on staff computing because it is more representative of an enterprise computing environment.
+Table 8 shows the most common workloads on administrative machines, excluding Windows services and virus checks.
 The percentage of active time is calculated as the cumulative time over one month that the process was running; the range of time captures the minimum and maximum numbers over four computers.
 The workload data raises the question of mismatched user needs and technology.
-There is no reason why an entry level laptop or a Mac Mini cannot perform the same basic tasks (document editing, web browsing, PDF viewing) as a quad-core, 150-watt desktop.
+There is no reason why an entry level laptop or a Mac Mini cannot perform the same basic tasks (document editing, web browsing, PDF viewing) as a quad-core, 150-W desktop.